galhev/Import-Data-from-Kaggle-to-Google-Colab/README.md

 # Import-Data-from-Kaggle-to-Google-Colab
-An Easy Way to Download Kaggle Data into Google Colab Notebook
+An easy way to download Kaggle data into Google colab notebook

 You can find the full  tutorial here:
 [How to Import Data from Kaggle to Google Colab](https://medium.com/@galhever/how-to-import-data-from-kaggle-to-google-colab-8160caa11e2)